EVondrus/SnapSortAI/README.md

 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+* The App live link is: https://snapsortai-6a51de21efef.herokuapp.com/
 * Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.

 1. Log in to Heroku and create an App
+2. Log into Heroku CLI in IDE workspace terminal using the bash command: *heroku login -i* and enter user credentials (You'll need your Heroku API key)
+3. Set the app's stack to heroku-20 using the bash command: *heroku stack:set heroku-20* for compatibility with the Python 3.8.14 version used for this project
-2. At the Deploy tab, select GitHub as the deployment method.
+4. At the Deploy tab in Heroku, select GitHub as the deployment method.
-3. Select your repository name and click Search.
+5. Select your repository name and click Search.
 Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
+6. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button Open App on the top of the page to access your App.
+7. The deployment process should happen smoothly if all deployment files are fully functional.
+8. Click the button "Open App" on the top of the page to access your App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.
+9. If the slug size is too large then add large files not required for the app to the .slugignore file.

+### Forking the GitHub Project
+To make a copy of the GitHub [repository](https://github.com/EVondrus/SnapSortAI) to use on your own account, one can fork the repository by doing as follows:

+On the page for the repository, go to the 'Fork' button on the top right of the page, and click it to create a copy of the repository which should then be on your own GitHub account.

+### Making a Local Clone
+On the page for the repository, click the 'Code' button To clone the repository using HTTPS, copy the HTTPS URL provided there Open your CLI application of choice and change the current working directory to the location where you want the cloned directory to be made.
+Type git clone, and then paste the previously copied URL to create the clone

 ---